 The Arbitration Commission may encounter challenges if significant changes occur in the volume of applications it receives for conciliation and/or arbitration services.
 An increase in the number of requests for conciliation or arbitration will have an impact on the Arbitration Commission's expenditures.

-Further, the Arbitration Commission will continue to assess the anticipated financial impacts as they relate to the expanded mandate related to disciplinary hearings on police misconduct, and budget dispute arbitration matters.
+The Arbitration Commission will continue to assess the anticipated financial impacts as they relate to the expanded mandate under the CSPA, related to police disciplinary hearings and budget dispute arbitration matters.